-WHO RECEIVES A STATUE?
+WHO RECEIVES A STATUETTE?

-Each winning entry receives one (1) gratis statue.
-All individuals with an Emmy® Award-eligible credit vetted by NATAS Administration will be able to order a Recipient statue.
-One name may be engraved per statue.
-The name approved in credits is the name that will be engraved on the statue.
+Each winning entry receives one (1) gratis statuette.
+All individuals with an Emmy® statue-eligible credit that is vetted by NATAS Administration will be able to order a Recipient statuette.
+One name may be engraved per statuette.
+The name approved in credits is the name that will be engraved on the statuette.